 Since 1989, the Uzbek government has forced farmers to grow and citizens to pick cotton to fill central government coffers, in violation of national law and international labor standards.
 Each autumn, the Uzbek government forces children, teenagers, university students, public-sector workers—including teachers, doctors and nurses—and private-sector employees to pick cotton under appalling conditions.
 Those who refuse are expelled from school, fired from their jobs, denied public benefits, or worse.

-Please join the Open Society Foundations for a discussion with BBC Central Asia correspondent Natalia Antelava, who will speak about her recent paper “Forced Sterilization in Uzbekistan,” along with Matthew Fischer-Daly, who will speak about global efforts to end forced labor of children and adults in the cotton sector in Uzbekistan.
+In this discussion, BBC journalist Natalia Antelava speaks about her recent paper “Forced Sterilization in Uzbekistan,” and Matthew Fischer-Daly addresses global efforts to end forced labor of children and adults in the cotton sector in Uzbekistan.